 Barb Boyes is the founder and U.S. student-athlete prospect consultant for Game Plan.

-Barb is in her 29th year as a high school teacher with the Durham District School Board.
-She has a tremendous background of working with athletes at all levels as a physical education teacher; a coach, both in high school and in the community; and most recently as a guidance counsellor for student-athletes.
-Barb's experience and knowledge surrounding NCAA scholarships has helped her guide numerous athletes in a variety of sports, including baseball, basketball, equestrian, football, golf, hockey, lacrosse, softball, swimming, track and field, and volleyball, as they pursue U.S. athletic scholarships (NCAA, NAIA, Jr. College).
+Barb retired after 30 years working as a high school teacher and guidance counsellor with the Durham District School Board.
+She has a tremendous background of working with athletes at all levels as a physical education teacher and coach both in high schools and in the community; and most recently as a guidance counsellor for student-athletes.
+Barb's experience and knowledge surrounding NCAA scholarships has helped her guide numerous athletes in a variety of sports, including baseball, basketball, equestrian, football, golf, hockey, lacrosse, softball, swimming, track and field, and volleyball as they pursue U.S. athletic scholarships (NCAA, NAIA, Jr. College).

 Barb's main sport is lacrosse.
-She has coached at every level locally, Provincially and Nationally.
-She has been the Chairperson of the Oshawa Lady Blue Knights lacrosse club since its inception in 2000.
-The club entered a rep team in the Provincial League in 2002, and since that time has sent over 30 players on NCAA scholarships.
-Boyes says, "It's all about providing the opportunities for our athletes and helping them develop a passion for the game.
+She has coached at every level locally, provincially, and nationally.
+She is the Executive Director for the Lady Blue Knights Lacrosse Association since its inception in 2000.
+The club entered a rep team in the provincial league (Ontario Women's Field Lacrosse) in 2002, and has since sent over 30 players on NCAA scholarships.
+Barb says, "It's all about providing the opportunities for our athletes and helping them develop a passion for the game.
 Then educating the athlete and parents on what it takes to become an NCAA student-athlete, including the requirements and expectations."

 Barb is very passionate about creating opportunities for all student-athletes to play their sport at a high level and follow their dreams.
-The U.S. college system is very different from our system - academic requirements are different, the number and variety of schools available are different, and the approach to athletics is different.
-Boyes refers to the NCAA athletics as, "the closest the female athlete, and in many cases the male athlete, will get to professional sport.
+The U.S. post-secondary system is very different from the Canadian post-secondary system - academic requirements are different, the number and variety of schools available are different, and the approach to athletics are different.
+Barb refers to the NCAA athletics as, "the closest the female athlete, and in many cases the male athlete, will get to professional sports.
 It just has that attitude and atmosphere."

 Barb designs her seminars to educate the student-athlete and parents in the following areas: learning to market yourself, being educated with the NCAA guidelines, knowing what courses the NCAA require for the athlete to be eligible, and finding out more about the actual NCAA experience.
 Guest speakers who have been through the process will share their experiences with you.